andrasq/node-qhttp-agent/Readme.md

 faster than the one in in node-v0.10.
 Uses a timeout thread to harvest idle sockets if socket.unref is not available, so might work with node-v0.8 too.

+This version is not an event emitter, and does not emit Agent events.

         npm install qhttp-agent
         npm test qhtt-pagent